 The forum began with a bustling day of networking and training at the GICC under the title “Transformational Entrepreneurship and Intra-Africa Business to Business Networking Sessions,” which served as a lead-in to the main event, which included insightful talks from leading business figures.

-Some of the specialists included Wambugu Wa Gichohi, a franchise consultant, who explained the nuances of franchising in the tourism industry, and Hamza Farooqui, CEO and founder of Millat Investments, who provided insights into tourism entrepreneurship.
+Some specialists included Wambugu Wa Gichohi, a franchise consultant who explained the nuances of franchising in the tourism industry, and Hamza Farooqui, CEO and founder of Millat Investments, who provided insights into tourism entrepreneurship.

-With their presentation from the University of South Africa (UNISA) on sustainable tourism enterprises from the agritourism initiative, Women in Tourism Entrepreneurship also enlivened the event.
+Women in Tourism Entrepreneurship also enlivened the event with their presentation from the University of South Africa (UNISA) on sustainable tourism enterprises from the agritourism initiative.

 During the forum, Emily Mburu-Ndoria, Director of the Directorate of Trade in Services, Investment, Intellectual Property Rights and Digital Trade (DTIID) at the AfCFTA Secretariat, hosted incisive conversations and thought-provoking talks on the future of African tourism.

-Emily Mburu-Ndoria stressed that the continent needs to streamline trade regulations for improved advocacy, marketing, and investment in tourism if it wants to better market its brand.
+Emily Mburu-Ndoria stressed that the continent needs to streamline trade regulations to improve advocacy, marketing, and investment in tourism and market its brand more effectively.

-The Minister of Tourism for South Africa, Patricia de Lille, emphasised the importance of promoting “Brand Africa” authentically and quickening the sector’s revival.
+Patricia de Lille, South Africa’s Minister of Tourism, emphasised the importance of authentically promoting “Brand Africa” and quickening the sector’s revival.

-Speaking from the standpoint of the government, she stated that African countries must encourage the private sector and establish a forum for communication between the two.
+Speaking from the government’s perspective, she said that African countries must encourage the private sector and establish a forum for communication between them.

-The panellists’ conclusion emphasised the necessity of Public-Private Partnerships (PPP) for the expansion and improvement of Africa’s tourist sector.
+The panellists’ conclusion emphasised the necessity of Public-Private Partnerships (PPP) to expand and improve Africa’s tourist sector.

 Another important subject of debate was how to package various cultural events to promote tourism.

-The panellists urged for cooperation and a change in operating models to lower the cost of regional flights as answers to the continent’s weak air connectivity.
+The panellists urged cooperation and a change in operating models to lower the cost of regional flights, which they saw as solutions to the continent’s weak air connectivity.

 Despite supporting AfCFTA’s classification of domestic flights inside Africa as such, Susan Akporiaye, head of the National Association of Nigerian Travel Agencies (NANTA), urged the African Union organisation to move beyond words and work with governments and airlines to take concrete steps that will result in lower ticket prices.

-She urged other African nations to take a cue from Rwanda, which opened its borders to all Africans and does not require a visa to enter.
+She urged other African nations to follow Rwanda’s example, which opened its borders to all Africans and does not require a visa to enter.

-The panel on “Optimising Returns on Tourism and Hospitality Investment” provided attendees with tips on how to operate a profitable business in the tourist sector as well as information on how to secure private and development financing for their projects.
-They suggested equity models and crowdsourcing in addition to the PPP paradigm.
+The panel on “Optimising Returns on Tourism and Hospitality Investment” provided attendees with tips on operating profitable tourist businesses and information on securing private and development financing for their projects.
+In addition to the PPP paradigm, the panel suggested equity models and crowdsourcing.

-Leading figures in the tourist and hospitality industries in Africa have emphasised the need for long-term intra-African business partnerships and networking platforms to expand opportunities, foster competition among participants, and accelerate sector growth.
+Leading figures in Africa’s tourist and hospitality industries have emphasised the need for long-term intra-African business partnerships and networking platforms to expand opportunities, foster competition among participants, and accelerate sector growth.

 At the Forum’s trading and training sessions on the theme of “Transformational Entrepreneurship and Intra-Africa Business to Business Networking Sessions,” Hamza Farooqui, CEO/founder of Millat Investments, shared insightful information about sustainable tourism entrepreneurship models while admonishing African business owners to reconsider the idea of owning the majority shares in a small company rather than having a small s.